The Fresno Arts Council is pleased to present JANKA, at The 2nd Space Theatre

 The Janka Project, in conjunction with The Fresno Arts Council, will present the New York Production of Janka at 2nd Space Theatre on Feb 7th to thank Central Valley supporters who helped make the New York production possible.

 This year commemorates the 70th anniversary of the liberation of the Nazi concentration camps by Allied forces at the end of the Second World War.
 To honor this milestone, Roust Theatre Company presented Janka at the June Havoc Theatre in New York to critical acclaim.

 Janka is the story of one woman’s haunting journey of survival and hope, from the beautiful Romanian town of Sighet, through two of history’s most notorious death camps- Auschwitz and Dachau, to the shores of the United States and the embrace of the American Dream.
-JANKA, adapted from Janka Festinger’s sixt page hand-written letter to her uncle of the events following the Nazis’ internment of Roamnian Jews in 1944, provides a deeply personal, moving, and often humorous account of her courageous life.
+JANKA, adapted from Janka Festinger’s sixth page hand-written letter to her uncle of the events following the Nazis’ internment of Romanian Jews in 1944, provides a deeply personal, moving, and often humorous account of her courageous life.

 Written by her son, award-winning producer, director, and writer Oscar Speace, and performed by her daughter-in-law, acclaimed actress and singer, Janice Noga, JANKA is a ‘grueling odyssey of self-realization that is testimony to her love of life and her will to survive’, and poses the ultimate dilemma of whether or not to share painful personal information to illuminate an incomprehensible and unbearable truth.

 Proceeds from the performances will benefit GCP’s Junior Company, United Cerebral Palsy of Central California and the Fresno Arts Council.

 at 2nd Space, 928 E. Olive Ave., Tower District

 for more information visit the Janka page, http://www.jankaproject.com/index.html